exploratory-io/book/tutorials/mongo.md

 mutate(within_range = latitude < upper_range & latitude > lower_range)
 ```

-The command above will return TRUE if the condition is satisfied, which means a given values is greater than the 'lower_range' value and it's less than 'upper_range' value.
+The command above will return TRUE if the condition is satisfied, which means a given values is between the 'lower_range' value and the 'upper_range' value.

 ![](images/mongo-range-test.png)

-Now, go back to Chart view and assign this new within_range column to Color.
+Now, go back to Chart view and assign this new 'within_range' column to Color.

 ![](images/mongo-range2.png)

-Looks like the threshold value we set, which was 1.5, was mild.
+Looks like the threshold value we set, which was 1.5, was too mild.
 So let's update the value to something like 3.5 so that we can differentiate only the extreme values.

 Before going back to the previous steps to update, click 'Pin' button to fix the chart (map) to the last step.